SYNTHESIS: PREGNANCY & MAYA ABDOMINAL MASSAGE

 h month with menses.
 It has to overcompensate for its poor blood supply by severe cramping to clean itself.
 Often, it is unable to flush out the menstrual fluids because of clotting and thickening of the blood.
 Thus, incompletely flushed uterine fluids can accumulate and harden or accumulate on the uterine membrane, leading to more cramping and pain that increases with each succeeding cycle.

-Contact Samantha via email to schedule a phone consultation to discuss your birth and postpartum doula needs click here to email
+Contact Samantha via email to schedule a phone consultation to discuss your needs click here to email.

 DOULA PACKAGES AND FEES: